 - Completes the Faculty Leader Portal within MyWorld by no later than four weeks prior to departure.

-- Develops and finalizes program itinerary in consultation with on-site coordinator(s).
+- Develops and finalizes program itinerary in consultation with on-site partner(s).

 - Manages on-site finances and receipts according to UNL Accounting policies.